|

 Christ” (1 Cor.
 9:19-23).

-Jesus, James and Paul were in complete
+Jesus, James and Paul all taught the same

 In